muhammadmohsinnisar/fiatx/README.md

-# FiatX - Professional Currency Converter Android App
+# FiatX - Currency Converter Android App

-FiatX is a modern, professional Android app for converting between fiat currencies using real-time exchange rates.
+FiatX is a modern Android app for converting between fiat currencies using real-time exchange rates.
 Built with Material Design 3, Edge-to-Edge UI, and advanced search functionality, it delivers a premium user experience with fast and reliable currency conversions, even offline.

 ---